glamorous/TMDb-PHP-API/README.markdown

 - This is the first version of the class without inline documentation or testing

 ## Feature Requests / To come ##

+- Add a debug-variable to check all the steps in the progress
+- Add a error/exception when the API returns nothing or has an error

 If you want something to add on this plugin, feel free to fork the project on [github](http://github.com/glamorous/TMDb-PHP-API) or add an [issue](http://github.com/glamorous/TMDb-PHP-API/issues) as a feature request.